alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 ## Word of caution

 As you know, `await` pauses execution of async function in which it is.
 This is good.
-It means you don't have worry about when your promise will be settled, resolved or rejected.
+It means you don't have to worry about when your promise will be settled, resolved or rejected.
 However, this has some consequences.
 Since the `await` paused the async function this function can't finish its execution until the promise is settled.

 This may not be a problem if you await one promise and the response is fast.
 What if you await multiple promises?
 What if getting some responses takes more time than others?
 Then, the execution of that async function will also take more time.
 Let's take a look at one example of an async function with three awaited promises.